clairedavid/intro_to_ml/_sources/tutorials/t02_classifier.md

 We will write our own functions to quantitatively assess the performance of the classifier.

 #### 1.6.1 Binary Predictions
 Before counting the true and false predictions, we need... predictions!
-We already wrote functions outputting a prediction as a __continuous variable between 0 and 1__, which can be interpreted as a probabilitiy.
-The function below is calling and then fills a flatten array of binary predictions, so either 0 or 1.
-For the boundary, let's work with 0.5 for now.
+So far, we have written functions that output a continuous value between 0 and 1, which can be interpreted as a probability.
+The function below converts these values into binary predictions (0 or 1).
+For the decision boundary, we will use 0.5 for now.
 Copy this to your notebook:

 ```python
 def make_predictions(thetas, X, boundary=0.5):